 Diversity In Hiring.

-The focus on diversity and inclusion in the workplace is shifting gears from just hiring people from across backgrounds to creating a work culture of fair treatment where every individual gets the opportunity to thrive and is valued equally.
+The focus on diversity and inclusion in the workplace is shifting gears from just hiring people across various backgrounds to creating a work culture of fair treatment where every individual gets the opportunity to thrive and is valued equally.
 Companies are implementing formal sponsorship and mentorship opportunities, flexible work programs, etc., to promote a diverse culture.
-77% of recruiters think that diversity will be considered crucial in recruitment in the coming days.
+Statistics also show that 77 percent of recruiters think that diversity will be considered crucial in recruitment in the coming days.

 A Brief Look at Industry-Specific Trends